bens4lsu/theskinny-publish/Content/blog2/christmas-newsletters.md

 or...

 <blockquote>Jim received a well deserved promotion this year.
-He is now a *senior* assistant human resources coordinator!!
+He is now a <i>senior</i> assistant human resources coordinator!!
 Can you believe our good fortune!!</blockquote>

 Sure, I can put an excessive amount of exclamation points, but the real newsletter senders pretty much have that style cornered as well.